+These include a greater likelihood of underlying health conditions that make some residents more prone to contracting the virus, higher rates of employment in public-facing service jobs, and residing in high-density, multifamily living units which contribute to the spread of communicable diseases.
 The strategies in this section seek to advance equitable health outcomes by examining what specific changes in the social determinants of health, the community, and healthy living resources can be made to improve health and wellness for all, especially those who are most vulnerable and have been disproportionately affected, including older adults and children.

-For more information on the Fairfax Countywide Strategic Plan implementation and updates, visit: bit.ly/3xOXt1O.
+For more information on the Fairfax Countywide Strategic Plan implementation and updates, check out the 2024 Annual Report.

-Note: The Environment and Energy community outcome area was originally combined with Healthy Communities, but these two areas were separated to ensure adequate focus on each.
+The Healthy Communities community outcome area was originally associated with Environment and Energy, but these two areas were separated to ensure adequate focus on each.
 Therefore, one of the first steps of the implementation process will be to crosswalk the following proposed strategies with countywide plans that are focused on community health, and to make necessary adjustments to ensure total integration and alignment of related work.